Soniabensaad/holbertonschool-validation/module3_task1/README.md

     “post”: Create a new blog post whose filename and title come from the environment variables POST_TITLE and POST_NAME.
     “help”: Show help for all command.

+## Workflow
+Workflow module3_task 0 : -> Clone the repository, -> Use ubuntu-22.04 as the virtual machine. -> Position yourself in the correct directory and execute the command make help to validate that the Makefile is present and implements the help target. -> This workflow must be triggered: Each time there is new code pushed on your repository, And once per day (whatever time you want).